 Three primary contributing factors for bedsores are:

 Pressure.
 Constant pressure on any part of your body can lessen the blood flow to tissues.
-Blood flow is essential to delivering oxygen and other nutrients to tissues.
+Blood flow is essential for delivering oxygen and other nutrients to tissues.
 Without these essential nutrients, skin and nearby tissues are damaged and might eventually die.

-For people with limited mobility, this kind of pressure tends to happen in areas that aren't well-padded with muscle or fat and that lie over a bone, such as the spine, tailbone, shoulder blades, hips, heels and elbows.
+For people with limited mobility, this kind of pressure tends to happen in areas that aren't well padded with muscle or fat and that lie over a bone, such as the spine, tailbone, shoulder blades, hips, heels and elbows.